alp1n3-dev/alp1n3-dev.github.io/src/content/links/old-blogs-and-socials/index.md

 ---
-title: "0000 - old blogs, and some socials"
+title: "old blogs, and some socials"
 date: "2025-02-01"
 tags:
   - social media